 Washington is also not part of any US State.
 It's a special federal district.
 As a tragically ironic consequence of this, citizens who live in Washington have less representation in the federal government than other citizens.
 Up until 1961, residents could not vote for the President of the United States.
 Representation in the legislature is limited to one delegate in US House of Representatives, who is not allowed to vote.
 In fact, given that the US Congress has final say over all matters passed by the municipal government, DC's situation is similar to that of colonial America's relationship to Great Britain.
 Thus, the license plate slogan "Taxation without Representation".
 The exact technical term is "suzerainty", in that The District is under the direct control of Congress in the same way a king might hold control over a captured territory.

 Why does such an ironic situation exist?
 It was written into the US Constitution.
-The Founding Fathers feared if the capital district was a part of any state or was considered a state itself, the federal government would treat that state favorably.note Indeed, the reverse did happen - the Pennsylvania Mutiny of 1783 saw Congress literally besieged by 400 angry Continental Army soldiers within Independence Hall and Pennsylvania refusing to intervene with their state militia to rescue them.
+The Founding Fathers feared if the capital district was a part of any state or was considered a state itself, the federal government would treat that state favorably.note Indeed, both that and the reverse did happen - the Pennsylvania Mutiny of 1783 saw Congress literally besieged by 400 angry Continental Army soldiers within Independence Hall and Pennsylvania refusing to intervene with their state militia to rescue them.
+Of course, after the Constitution was ratified and the federal government became something worth having, Pennsylvania and Philadelphia kept doing "nice things" for the federal government like buying George Washington a proper Executive Residence and building a meeting place for Congress to keep the capital there; to no avail.
 The framers never thought that Washington would become an actual city with an indigenous population.
 But they overestimated the size of land needed to host a body of government, and that extra land naturally ended up being filled with people who worked in the District.

 Why this has not been corrected: Aside from the fact that getting Congress to agree on anything is hard in general, politics in the District are incredibly monolithic, leaving both of the major political parties of the US having very different preferences for a solution.
 The Democratic Party, which enjoys over 90% support in DC, naturally favors statehood or something equivalent, which would add 2 Senate seats and one House seat that they would perpetually control.
 The Republican Party, on the other hand, prefers returning the land of the District to the jurisdiction of Maryland, which gave up the land to form the capital in the first place.
 This would add a single Democratic-dominated House district to Maryland's allotment, a much smaller advantage to Democrats and thus much more palatable to Republicans.note Also keep in mind that Maryland is one of America’s "bluest"—i.e. most heavily Democratic—states to begin with.
 A compromise solution has been suggested that D.C. be granted a single seat in the House but no Senators, either by statute (which has passed in the House several times but stalled in the Senate)note The most recent statute would have increased the size of the House by two, allocating one seat to DC and one seat to the state that had just missed out on getting a new seat in the most recent Census.
 As the state in question 2000-2010 was solid-red Utah, this was palatable to Republicans; it's unclear which state would get the new seat after the 2010 Census, but as most states with growing populations are red, as well, the GOP is still more or less OK with this, although they aren't incredibly happy about it. or by constitutional amendment (proposed by Independent Republican Senator Lisa Murkowski of Alaska, who supported the goals of the statutory path but felt it would be unconstitutional; this has also gotten nowhere).